 7. At the next screen, ensure that you automatically create the Firewall Rule and the OpenVPN Rule and then select Next.
 The server configuration is now finished!

-Before proceeding, there are two prerequisites that must be completed:
+Before setting up a pfSense OpenVPN Client, there are two prerequisites that must be completed:

 Ensure that you install the openvpn-client-export package from the Package Manager (System > Package Manager > Available Packages).

 Ensure that you have a user account set up with a user-certificate created.
 This can be completed by selecting System > User Manager > Add.
 Select a username and password, then select click to create a user certificate.
 Give the certificate a name (generally, Username + OpenVPN Certificate) and ensure that the OpenVPN_CA that we created earlier is selected.
 Leave the rest as default and save.